George Foreman And Joe Frazier Fight

 The Evolution of Heavyweight Boxing

-However, the appeal of the power puncher never truly fades.
+Still, the appeal of the power puncher never truly fades.
 Deontay Wilder's devastating knockout power made him a major attraction in recent years.
 The debate about whether power can overcome skill continues to rage among boxing fans and analysts.

 Modern Training and Techniques

-However, the fundamental principles of boxing remain the same.
+That said, the fundamental principles of boxing remain the same.
 Power, speed, stamina, and ring generalship are still essential for success.
 The ability to withstand punishment and maintain focus under pressure remains a crucial attribute for any fighter.

 The Enduring Legacy